Here’s everything to know about coral reef-safe sunscreen, sunblock, and SPF and where to buy a bottle now in Hong Kong.

 By now, we should all be aware of the importance of wearing sunscreen (FYI, you should really wear some form of UV protection daily, not just when you’re out in the sun!).
 But beyond that, have you ever stopped to consider what your choice of SPF is doing to our coral reefs and marine life?
 Here is what you should know about reef-safe sunscreen and sunblock, and the choices that promise to both protect our skin and the sea.

 - Products which contain petrolatum (commonly known as mineral oil), which is harmful, even fatal, to marine life and birds.
 It takes years to biodegrade.

-While we can only hope that more countries will follow in Hawaii’s footsteps and pass a bill to ban sunscreen that can harm coral reefs, as individuals we all have the power to make small changes by switching to products that don’t contain harmful ingredients.
+While we can only hope that more countries will follow in Hawaii’s footsteps and pass a bill to ban sunscreen and sunblock that can harm coral reefs, as individuals we all have the power to make small changes by switching to products that don’t contain harmful ingredients.
 Here are a few of our favourites to help you get started…

-Reef-Safe Sunscreen We Love
+Reef-Safe Sunscreens We Love

 Drunk Elephant, Umbra™ Sheer Broad Spectrum Sunscreen SPF 30, $285

-Please note that this article contains some affiliate links to products and we may receive commission for select purchases.
+Please note that this article contains some affiliate links to products and we may receive a commission for select purchases.